 There’s no shortage of heroics, adventure and peril when it comes to Dungeons and Dragons.
 With limitless fantasy scope that touches on every tone and dream imaginable, it allows for any and every kind of scenario possible.
-So yes, playing D&D is a lot of fun, but like anything worth investing in, you’ll need a few bits and pieces to do so.
-We’ve outlined all the D&D essentials you’ll need, as well as what extras can enhance the experience, and what you can do to get the most from your game and your players!
+So yes, playing D&D is a lot of fun, but like anything worth investing in, you’ll need a few bits and pieces to do so. and it’s not always easy to know what you need to play Dungeons and Dragons.
+Fortunately we’ve outlined everything you need to play D&D, what books and dice you need, as well as what extras can enhance the experience, and what you can do to get the most from your game and your players!

 What do I need to play Dungeons and Dragons?